suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Current status of project and quality of product are informed If required, stakeholder and customer can take corrective action A final document helps to decide whether the product is ready for release

-36. What is test management review and why it is important?
+## 36. What is test management review and why it is important?
-Management review is also referred to as Software Quality Assurance or SQA.
+**Ans** Management review is also referred to as Software Quality Assurance or SQA.
 SQA focusses more on the software process rather than the software work products.
 It is a set of activities designed to make sure that the project manager follows the standard process.
 SQA helps test manager to benchmark the project against the set standards.

-37. What are the best practices for software quality assurance?
+## 37. What are the best practices for software quality assurance?
+**Ans**
 The best practices for an effective SQA implementation is

 Continuous Improvement